mikke89/RmlUi/readme.md

 Breaking changes since RmlUi v2.0.

+- RmlUi now requires a C++14-compatible compiler (previously C++11).
 - Rml::Core::String has been replaced by std::string, thus, interfacing with the library now requires you to change your string types.
 This change was motivated by a small performance gain, additionally, it should make it easier to interface with the library especially for users already using std::string in their codebase.
 Furthermore, strings should be considered as encoded in UTF-8.
 - To load fonts, use `Rml::Core::LoadFontFace` instead of `Rml::Core::FontDatabase::LoadFontFace`.
 - Querying the property of an element for size, position and similar may not work as expected right after changes to the document or style.
 This change is made for performance reasons, see the description under *performance* for reasoning and a workaround.
 - The Controls::DataGrid "min-rows" property has been removed.
 - Removed RenderInterface::GetPixelsPerInch, instead the pixels per inch value has been fixed to 96 PPI, as per CSS specs.
 To achieve a scalable user interface, instead use the 'dp' unit.
 - Removed 'top' and 'bottom' from z-index property.
-- Angles need to be declared in either 'deg' or 'rad', unit-less numbers do not work.
+- Angles need to be declared in either 'deg' or 'rad'.
+Unit-less numbers do not work.
 - See changes to the declaration of decorators and font-effects above.
 - See changes to the render interface regarding transforms above.
 - The focus flag in `ElementDocument::Show` has been changed, with a new enum name and new options, see above.